Robn88/Sounds-labyrinth/README.md

   * Currently, the bulk of the game is coded between lines 5 and 185 of script.js.
 A lot of this code is very similar.
 As I improve my coding skills, I am sure I will find ways to condense this code and avoid having to copy and paste, and then change the element being called manually, which was a pain-staking and time-consuming process.

   ## __Technologies Used__
-  * HTML was used to code the structure of the website, and CSS was used to style it.
+  * HTML was used to code the structure of the website,
+  * CSS was used to apply styles to the website.
+  * JavaScript was used to make the website interactive, and to randomise the words appearing in the table.
   * Balsamiq was used to create wireframes, to give a rough idea of how the website might look.
-  *  The repository is hosted on GitHub, which allowed for version control.
+  *  The repository is hosted on GitHub.
   * Gitpod was the workspace used to code, and build the content of the website, which would then be committed to GitHub.
   * Git was used for version control.
-  * The website coolors.co was used to create
+  * The website coolors.co was used to create the image for the colour scheme.

 ## __Testing__